aakashns/jshtml/README.md

-# `jshtml` - Clean and Performant HTML in Pure JavaScript
+# `jshtml` - Clean & Performant HTML in Pure JavaScript

-`jshtml` is a lightweight library for writing clean and performant HTML using pure JavaScript.
-It provides a [JSX](https://facebook.github.io/jsx)-like developer experience without requiring any transpilation or build tools.
-Write components naturally using JavaScript functions and arrays, then render them to spec-compliant HTML strings or serializable JSON.
+`jshtml` is a lightweight library for writing clean and performant HTML in pure JavaScript.
+Write components naturally using JavaScript functions and arrays, then render them to spec-compliant HTML strings or serializable JSON. `jshtml` provides a [JSX](https://facebook.github.io/jsx)-like developer experience without requiring any transpilation or build tools.

-Here's an example showing JSHTML sytax and rendering:
+The following example shows how to construct and render `jshtml` elements:

 ```javascript
 import jshtml from "./jshtml.js";